 - Post-transfusion (e.g., 30 mins. or 4 hrs.)

-BCSH guidelines (E. The Care and Monitoring of Transfused Patients) are more explicit:
+BCSH guidelines (E. The Care and Monitoring of Transfused Patients -valid when Case O6 was created) are more explicit:

 5 Vital signs (temperature, pulse and blood pressure) should be measured and recorded before the start of each unit of blood or blood component, and at the end of each transfusion episode.

 6 Vital signs related to transfusion should be recorded separately from routine observations and clearly dated to enable the information to be retrieved later, if necessary.
 Routine observations should be continued on unconscious patients in operating theatres and ITU.